Echo suppression and cancellation: Operation

 The primary challenge for an echo canceller is determining the response characteristics of the filter to be applied to the far-end signal such that it resembles the resultant near-end echo.
-The filter is essentially a model of speaker, microphone and the room's acoustical attributes.
-Echo cancellers must be adaptive because the characteristics of the near-end's speaker and microphone are generally not known in advance.
+The filter is essentially a model of the speaker, microphone and the room's acoustical attributes.
+Echo cancellers must be adaptive because the characteristics of the near-end speaker and microphone are generally not known in advance.
 The acoustical attributes of the near-end's room are also not generally known in advance, and may change (e.g., if the microphone is moved relative to the speaker, or if individuals walk around the room causing changes in the acoustic reflections).
 By using the far-end signal as the stimulus, modern systems use an adaptive filter and can converge from providing no cancellation to 55 dB of cancellation in around 200 ms.

 Echo cancellation alone may be insufficient in many applications.
 Echo cancellation and suppression can work in conjunction to achieve acceptable performance.

 Quantifying echo

 Echo is measured as echo return loss (ERL).
 This is the ratio, expressed in decibels, of the original signal and its echo.
 High values mean the echo is very weak, while low values mean the echo is very strong.
-Negative indicate the echo is stronger than the original signal, which if left unchecked would cause audio feedback.
+Negative indicates the echo is stronger than the original signal, which, if left unchecked, would cause audio feedback.

 The performance of an echo canceller is measured in echo return loss enhancement (ERLE), which is the amount of additional signal loss applied by the echo canceller.
 Most echo cancellers are able to apply 18 to 35 dB ERLE.

 The total signal loss of the echo (ACOM) is the sum of the ERL and ERLE.

 Current uses

-Sources of echo are found in everyday surroundings such as:
+Sources of echo are found in everyday surroundings, such as: